×

 In the AEC industry, AutoCAD is the go-to software for 2D and 3D drafting.
 One of the earliest flagship software from Autodesk, it is loved by both architects and engineers alike to design and annotate 2D geometry and 3D models.
 Why?

-๐Ÿ˜€Beyond straightforward drafting, it is easy to automate tasks by adding blocks and creating schedules in 2D as well as modelling in surfaces and mesh objects.
+• Beyond straightforward drafting, it is easy to automate tasks by adding blocks and creating schedules in 2D, as well as modelling in surfaces and mesh objects.

 Revit

-If AutoCAD is the most popular for drafting, then Revit takes the first place as a BIM software that has been used by architects and engineers alike worldwide.
-Most BIM workflows โ€“ be it from architecture or engineering (structural, civil and MEP) or construction โ€“ are feasible in just this one software.
+If AutoCAD is the most popular drafting software, then Revit is the most popular BIM software used by architects and engineers worldwide.
+This software makes most BIM workflows—be they from architecture, engineering (structural, civil, and MEP), or construction—feasible.
 How?

-๐Ÿ˜€Architects can use Revit right from the conceptual design stage for massing studies to the documentation stage.
+• Architects can use Revit right from the conceptual design stage for massing studies to the documentation stage.

-๐Ÿ˜€Even after the construction has been completed, the Revit BIM model can be regularly updated for smooth operations and maintenance.
+• Even after the construction is completed, the Revit BIM model can be regularly updated to ensure smooth operations and maintenance.

 Fundamental difference between AutoCAD and Revit

-When talking about Revit versus AutoCAD, there is one major difference that should be mentioned.
-That is โ€“ Revit is a BIM tool while AutoCAD is a CAD tool.
+One major difference should be mentioned when talking about Revit versus AutoCAD.
+Revit is a BIM tool, while AutoCAD is a CAD tool.
 BIM versus CAD is another common comparison in the AEC industry.
-This huge difference actually results in many subsequent differences in features, interface and interoperability as we will see throughout this blog.
+This huge difference actually results in many subsequent differences in features, interface, and interoperability, as we will see throughout this blog.

 What is CAD?